Daniel-Eskandar/ScholarInsights/README.md

-## Additional Plots Excluded from the Main Report
+## Additional Interesting Plots Excluded from the Main Report

 ### Research Space
 This plot represents a timeline-based visualization of the department's research themes, highlighting shifts in academic focus among professors over time.